About Mario

 Prior to joining OBU, Dr. Mario served both the church and the academy.
 Dr. Mario most recently served as senior pastor of Gretna Covenant Church in New Orleans (2015-2020).
 Before pastoring in New Orleans, he served in Hispanic, Asian, and English churches as a multi-ethnic ministry strategist.
 In the academy Dr. Mario has served at NOBTS as an adjunct [Español]; Memphis Center for Urban Theological Studies as academic affairs specialist; Victory University (Memphis TN) as Old Testament Adjunct and academic counselor; Union University as Contemporary Christianity adjunct and founder/coach of the Union Judo Club.

-Dr. Mario’s research interests include Biblical Interpretation, Ancient Near Eastern backgrounds and themes, language acquisition and multi-ethnic psychology and ministry.
-As a multi-ethnic believer (Filipino, Cajun French, Spanish) Dr. Mario has been a guest lecturer on multi-ethnic ministry topics.
+Dr. Mario’s research interests include Biblical Interpretation, Ancient Near Eastern backgrounds, language acquisition and multi-ethnic ministry.
+As a multi-ethnic believer (Filipino, Cajun French, Spanish) Dr. Mario has been a guest lecturer on many multi-ethnic ministry topics.

 Institutions of Training